-Here, we show how a range of polaritonic phenomena can be explained with classical optical cavity physics.
-Optical wave interference inside cavities can give rise to non-intuitive signals, and not all seemingly cavity-mediated phenomena arise specifically from the formation of polariton states.\cite{renken21,simpkins23, simpkins23comment,thomas2024} Our goal is to help separate behavior that requires us to invoke cQED from garden variety optical cavity physics.
+Here, we examine how a range of polaritonic phenomena can be explained with classical optical cavity physics.
+Optical interference inside cavities can give rise to non-intuitive spectroscopic signals, and not all strange intracavity phenomena arise specifically from the formation of polariton states.\cite{renken21, simpkins23, simpkins23comment, thomas2024} Our goal is to help distinguish behavior that requires us to invoke cQED from garden-variety optical cavity physics.
 We hope to provide an entry point to these concepts for researchers embarking on work in polaritonics, for those more accustomed to working with cQED, and for the broader community of physical chemists interested in the spectroscopy of polaritonic systems.
-For more comprehensive coverage of ongoing experimental and theoretical research in this field, we refer the reader to the vast, rapidly expanding library of excellent reviews.\cite{khitrova1999, torma14, ribeiro18, hertzog19, herrera20, garcia21, simpkins21, wang21, mandal23, li22, dunkelberger22, simpkins23, campos23, schwennicke2024}
+For more comprehensive coverage of ongoing experimental and theoretical research in this field, we refer the reader to the vast, rapidly expanding library of excellent review articles.\cite{khitrova1999, torma14, ribeiro18, hertzog19, herrera20, garcia21, simpkins21, wang21, mandal23, li22, dunkelberger22, simpkins23, campos23, schwennicke2024}

 We begin with a primer on the classical description of electromagnetic fields traveling in Fabry-P\'{e}rot optical cavities in Section \ref{sec:cavityprimer}.
 In Section \ref{sec:linear} we extend this treatment to the linear spectroscopy of strongly-coupled systems, and in Section \ref{sec:nonlinear} we turn our attention to nonlinear spectroscopy.
 The examples we provide throughout are illustrated explicitly for micron-scale Fabry-P\'{e}rot cavities relevant to vibrational strong coupling, but are just as applicable to the nanoscale cavities typically used for electronic strong coupling.
-We conclude in Section \ref{sec:conc} with some final thoughts and future outlook.
+We conclude in Section \ref{sec:conc} with our final thoughts and future outlook.